 Portage is a somewhat small city located in the state of Wisconsin.
 With a population of 10,399 people and three constituent neighborhoods, Portage is the 86th largest community in Wisconsin.

 Portage is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Portage is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Portage who work in office and administrative support (15.56%), sales jobs (8.43%), and management occupations (8.41%).
+Overall, Portage is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Portage who work in office and administrative support (13.06%), management occupations (8.67%), and sales jobs (7.74%).

-The per capita income in Portage in 2010 was $21,239, which is lower middle income relative to Wisconsin and the nation.
-This equates to an annual income of $84,956 for a family of four.
+The per capita income in Portage in 2018 was $26,723, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $106,892 for a family of four.
 However, Portage contains both very wealthy and poor people as well.

 The most common language spoken in Portage is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.